JuliaData/DataFrames.jl/docs/src/man/reshaping_and_pivoting.md

 widedf = unstack(longdf, :variable, :value)
 ```

-`stackdf` and `meltdf` are two additional functions that work like `stack` and `melt`, but they provide a view into the original wide DataFrame.
+`stackdf` and `meltdf` are two additional functions that work like `stack` and `melt`, but they provide a view into the original wide DataTable.
 Here is an example:

 ```julia
 d = stackdf(iris)